 The UL MU Disable subfield to 1 to indicate suspension of the UL MU operation (see 27.5.2 (UL MU operation); otherwise it shall set the UL MU Disable subfield to 0 to indicate resumption or continuation of participation in UL MU operation.
 An AP that is an OMI initiator shall set the UL MU Disable subfield to 0.

-The Tx NSTS subfield to the maximum number of Nsts that the STA may use in response to Trigger frames.
+The Tx NSTS subfield to the maximum NSTS that the STA may use in response to Trigger frames or UMRS Control subfields intended to it.(#Ed)

-The Channel Width subfield indicates the maximum channel width that the STA will use in response to Trigger frames.
+The Channel Width subfield indicates the maximum operating channel width that the STA will use for HE TB PPDUs sent in response to Trigger frames or UMRS Control subfields intended to it.(#Ed)

-An OMI initiator that sent the frame including the OM Control subfield should change its OMI parameters, Tx NSS, UL MU Disallow and Channel Width, as follows:
+An OMI initiator that sent the frame including the OM Control subfield should change its TOM parameters, Tx NSTS, UL MU Disable and Channel Width, as follows:(#Ed)

-When the OMI initiator changes an OMI parameter from higher to lower, it should make the change for that parameter only after the TXOP in which it received the immediate acknowledgement from the OMI responder.
+When the OMI initiator changes a TOM parameter(#7051) from higher to lower, it should make the change for that parameter only after the TXOP in which it received the immediate acknowledgement from the OMI responder.

-When the OMI initiator changes an OMI parameter from lower to higher, it should make the change for that parameter only after the TXOP in which it expects to receive acknowledgement from the OMI responder.
+When the OMI initiator changes a TOM parameter(#7051) from lower to higher, it should make the change for that parameter only after the TXOP in which it expects to receive acknowledgement from the OMI responder.

-The UL MU Disable OMI parameter change from higher to lower is the change from value 0 to value 1.
+The TOM parameter UL MU Disable changes from higher to lower when its value changes from value 0 to value 1.(#7051, Ed)

 An OMI responder that successfully receives a frame containing an OM Control subfield from an OMI initiator performs the following operations.

-The OMI responder shall consider the OMI initiator as not responding to any variant of a Trigger frame UMRS Control field for subsequent TXOPs (see 27.5.2 (UL MU operation)) when the UL MU Disable subfield is 1 in the received OM Control subfield.
+The AP OMI responder shall consider the non-AP STA OMI initiator as not responding to any Trigger frame variants or UMRS Control fields for subsequent TXOPs (see 27.5.2 (UL MU operation)) when the UL MU Disable subfield is 1 in the received OM Control subfield.(#Ed)

-NOTE 1—The STA sets the UL MU Disable subfield to 1 to indicate that it will not respond to any variant of the Trigger frame and will not respond to an UMRS Control field.
+NOTE 1—The STA sets the UL MU Disable subfield to 1 to indicate that it will not respond to any variant of the Trigger frame and will not respond to any UMRS Control field.(#Ed)

 NOTE 2—A device may have multiple radios that can result to difficult in-device coexistence challenges.
-The device might set UL MU Disable subfield to 1 if it has trouble responding to Trigger frames because the timing or high transmit power would cause interference with another radio in the device.
+The device might set UL MU Disable subfield to 1 if it has trouble responding to Trigger frames or UMRS Control subfields because the timing or high transmit power would cause interference with another radio in the device.(#Ed)

 TGax Editor: Change the paragraphs below as follows (#CID 5851, 7249, 9803, 7192, Ed)):